thepoojashetty/ADVPT_Project/README.md

 * `mnist-configs/`:
   Configuration files passed to the `mnist.sh` script that provide input arguments to steer the program flow (e.g. hyperparameters) of the neural network.
-* `src/tensor/`:
+* `src/tensor.hpp`:
   Reference solution for the tensor assignment.
-We recommend you to use this implementation as central datastructure for image/label data, the weights and biases for your network, etc.
+We recommend you to use this implementation as central datastructure for image/label data, the weights and biases for your network, etc. Keep in mind that this implementation is **slow** and potentially needs improvements to overcome the time limits of the evaluation.

 The file `.gitlab-ci.yml` triggers a continuous integration pipeline that clones, builds, and runs your project.
 It does so using the datasets in `mnist-datasets/`.
+Note that **this is not the evaluation**.
 We included this, so you can make sure that your code builds on our machines without having to wait for the evaluation.
 The pipeline is triggered everytime you push a new commit to your repository.